flipperdevices/flipperzero-firmware/ReadMe.md

 ## Thank you so much to our RM Pro/SUPER Patreon supporters!
 Because of people like you, we are able to offer the best and most up-to-date Flipper Zero Firmware!

 <table><tr><th><div align="left">
-This firmware is a fork of <a href='https://github.com/DarkFlippers/unleashed-firmware/'>Unleashed</a> and the main Flipper Devices FW!
+This firmware is a fork of all Flipper Zero community projects!
 We are NOT paywalled.
-I will try to keep active development and updates from both in this build along with any other projects that can be found to be useful to the community.
-I try to keep this FW build the most cutting edge with updates from both and updates from nearly all active community projects.
+I will keep RM Custom Firmware the most cutting-edge with active development and updates from all projects that can be found to be useful to the community.
+Although there are features exclusive to this firmware, there are also many updates by the rest of the Flipper Zero community.
+With the help of the entire community, we get the best firmware!
 See the RM <a href='https://github.com/RogueMaster/flipperzero-firmware-wPlugins#Games'>Games</a> and <a href='https://github.com/RogueMaster/flipperzero-firmware-wPlugins#Plugins'>Plugins</a> for a list of most of those projects.
 <br><a href='https://discord.gg/gF2bBUzAFe' target="_blank">Discord</a> - <a href='https://github.com/RogueMaster/flipperzero-firmware-wPlugins#Build'>Build</a> - <a href='https://github.com/RogueMaster/flipperzero-firmware-wPlugins#install'>Install Instructions</a> - <a href='https://github.com/RogueMaster/flipperzero-firmware-wPlugins#howto'>More Links And How To</a> - <a href='https://github.com/RogueMaster/flipperzero-firmware-wPlugins#all'>All Changes from OFW</a> - <a href='https://github.com/RogueMaster/flipperzero-firmware-wPlugins#support'>Support RM Custom Firmware</a> - <a href='https://www.patreon.com/RogueMaster' target="_blank">Patreon</a>
 </div></th><th style='width:50%;'>
 This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.